haribalan/Behavioral_Cloning/README.md

 Model was then trained on data collected using the vehicle's camera images collected from the manual demonstration.
 The final trained model is tested against the same test track by driving the car on autonomous mode.

+Skicit learn train_test_split was used to split the data into training and validation at 80% to 20% respectively.
+And were shuffled for better training fit and  reduce bias.

 #### Project Dependency
 *	Udacity behavioral cloning simulator
 *	AWS GPU (and CPU pc) used for training